Get Started, Part 4: SwarmsEstimated reading time: 20 minutes

 to become a swarm manager with

-docker swarm init and you’ll see output like
+docker swarm init and look for output like

 $ docker-machine ssh myvm1 "docker swarm init --advertise-addr <myvm1 ip>" Swarm initialized: current node <node ID> is now a manager.
 To add a worker to this swarm, run the following command: docker swarm join \ --token <token> \ <myvm ip>:<port> To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

 docker swarm joinwith port 2377 (the swarm management port), or no port at all and let it take the default.

 docker-machine lsinclude port 2376, which is the Docker daemon port.
 Do not use this port or you may experience errors.

 Having trouble using SSH?
 Try the --native-ssh flag